wwarthen/RomWBW/ReadMe.md

 recommend using this CP/M variant to start with simply because it is the most stable and you are less likely to encounter problems.

+### Errata

+  - The original versions of DDT, DDTZ, and ZSID used the RST 38 vector which conflicts with interrupt mode 1 use of this vector.
+The DDT, DDTZ, and ZSID applications in RomWBW have been modified to use RTS 30 to avoid this issue.

+  - Z-System applications will not run under CP/M 2.2.
+For example, the `LDDS` date stamper with not run.

 ## ZSDOS 1.1

 ZSDOS is the most popular non-DRI CP/M “clone” which is generally